 The four finalists were displayed during Tiree Agricultural Show Day on Friday July 20th 2018,

-Following the public vote, the winning design will be submitted to The Court of the Lord Lyon in Edinburgh, for formal registration by the Lord Lyon, as dictated by Scottish law.
-Plans will then be announced for a formal unveiling, due on September 1st.
-Full details are available here.
+Following the public vote, the winning design was submitted to The Court of the Lord Lyon in Edinburgh, for formal registration by the Lord Lyon, as dictated by Scottish law.

 At the unveiling Dr Holliday commented “Donald’s design cleverly uses stalks of barley, reminding us that Tiree is the most fertile of all Hebridean islands, known as Tìr an Eòrna, the land of barley, combined to make a yellow orb, a symbol of the sunshine isle, and Donald included that image of barley and a circle which, at a distance, looks like the sun, giving an impression of the sunshine island.”